Subhalekhalu: Soundtrack

 The songs are composed by Koti and were released under the Anand Audio label.

 Reception

 Griddaluru Gopala Rao of Zamin Ryot praised the music, lyrics, picturisation of the songs, and other technical aspects but criticised the screenplay as a cliched triangular love story.
 Rakesh P. of Deccan Herald called it a "good family entertainer" and stated: "Though the pace is a bit slow, a tightly-edited screenplay by director Muppalaneni Siva keeps it lively."
+A critic from Andhra Today wrote, "Director Muppalaneni Siva has not taken proper care in making the movie and as a result it fails to captivate the audience".